UMAIR2282/spammy-keywords-finder/README.md

 # spammy-keywords-finder

-A Simple Script for Finding Spammy Keywords from Subject and Body
+A Simple Script/Page written using Vue.js for Finding Spammy Keywords from Subject and Body